I want to book a viewing what do I do?

 I would like to take the property what’s next?

-We ask you to pay the Application Fee either by bank transfer or cash payable at the office.
+We will ask you to pay the Holding Deposit by bank transfer.
 You will need to fill out our application form, we can email you a copy for you to print at home or if you require a hard copy you can collect one from our office.
-Please Note: We will not commence referencing or stop further viewings until the Application Fee has been received.
+Please Note: We will not commence referencing or stop further viewings until the Holding Deposit has been received.

 Which documents do I need for application?